 In Florida, the system of workers compensation is compulsory.
-This means that employers must provide workers compensation insurance for all of their employees.
-This type of insurance can be provided through either a private insurance carrier, or by the employers own insurance company.
+This means that employers must pay workers' compensation insurance for all of their employees.
+This type of insurance can be provided through either a private insurance carrier or by the employer's own insurance company.

-Employers with less than four employees are excused from Florida workers compensation law.
-A majority of agricultural employers must provide workers compensation coverage for their agricultural employees, though some small employers may be excluded.
-Employers can opt to provide worker’s compensation coverage for domestic servants, such as nannies and housekeepers.
-Unless it involves the construction industry, where by law even if there is only one employee, the employer still needs to carry workers compensation coverage.
+Employers with fewer than four employees are excused from Florida workers' compensation law.
+A majority of agricultural employers must provide coverage for their agricultural employees, though some small employers may be excluded.
+Employers can opt to provide workers' compensation coverage for domestic servants, such as nannies and housekeepers.

 In some cases, you may choose your physician from a list provided by your employer.
 In other situations, your employer may designate which doctor you must visit.
 After you reach maximum medical improvement (MMI), you will be required to pay a $10 patient co-pay for all medical services.

 Payments are made for temporary total disability (TTD) in a sum that is 2/3 of your wages at the time of the accident, or, in cases of critical or catastrophic injury, you may receive as much as 80% of your wages for up to 6 months following your accident.
 The TTD benefits are subject to a weekly maximum payment amount and may continue for no longer than 104 weeks.

 Your disability will be described as temporary partial disability (TPD) if you can return to work with temporary physical restrictions and earning reduced wages or no wages at all.
 In cases where you are able to return to work earning a reduced wage, you will receive the difference between 80% of your wages and your earnings after your injury.